 This yuzu cocktail recipe was one of our first recipe posts back in 2009.
-It’s fun to see how our photography and garden stories have changed over the years!
+It’s fun to see how our photography and yuzu tree has changed over the years!

 Yuzu Cocktail Recipe

-More posts about Japanese Lemons: Yuzu & Kabosu:
+Learn More about Japanese Lemons: Yuzu & Kabosu:

 - couple dashes Vanilla Extract , optional

 - 1/2 ounce (15ml) Simple Syrup , or to taste

 - dash of orange bitters , optional

 - Squeeze the yuzu directly into the cocktail shaker (helps capture the most oils from the zest).
 Add a 1/4 of the squeezed rind into the shaker.
 Add the gin, vanilla extract (optional), simple syrup, and optional bitters to the cocktail shaker.
 Add ice & shake for 15-20 seconds.